leifliddy/motospeed-k24/README.md

 VID: 0416, PID: a0f8, Winbond Electronics Corp.
 Gaming Keyboard.

 ### Restrictions
-This was a very quick and dirty rewrite (and simplifcation) of the https://github.com/brainrom/winbond-kbdbl project to support the Motospeed K24 numeric keypad.
+This was a quick and dirty rewrite (and simplifcation) of the https://github.com/brainrom/winbond-kbdbl project to support the Motospeed K24 numeric keypad.

 You can only set the keys to a single color and adjust the brightness.
 That's pretty much it.